Crate Training For Dogs

 My friend suggested a crate and I looked at her in horror!

 So the friend suggested I went round to her house to see how crate training can be an absolute lifesaver.
-I was determined that it wasn’t for me but I went anyway.
+I still had my reservations, however, I went to take a look.

 The crate had been placed in the warmest part of the kitchen and inside was a snuggly blanket, a dog teddy, and a chew toy.